 10. Saint Leo University

-Do You Need a Degree to Become a Detective?
+Do You Need an Online Investigation Master’s Degree to Become a Detective?

 Choosing to become a detective can be a very challenging yet rewarding career field.
 It takes lots of skills and training, including endurance in the field.
 To apply for a job as a detective, there are some education requirements.
 This also includes background checks, experience in the field, and both medical and physical training.

-How Can a Master’s Help Me in My Investigative Career?
+How Can an Online Investigation Master’s Degree Help Me in My Career?

-On top of getting a comprehensive degree in criminal investigation, many professionals working as detectives needs the skills and extensive training that a masters can provide.
+On top of getting a comprehensive degree in criminal investigation, many professionals working as detectives need the skills and extensive training that a master’s can provide.
 It is more than just education.
 The master’s in criminal investigation offers unique skills and training to become the top detectives on a case.
 For example, most law enforcement professionals wanting to become detectives need a well-rounded skillset.
-For example, it helps to have spatial awareness, punctuality, patience, creative thinking, communication, and perceptiveness while doing the job of a detective.
-An advance degree, such as a masters can provide what is needed.
+Furthermore, it helps to have spatial awareness, punctuality, patience, creative thinking, communication, and perceptiveness while doing the job of a detective.
+An advanced degree, such as a master’s can provide what is needed.

 In addition to Education goals, Experience is also a main priority for detectives.
 In most cases, to qualify for a detective position, the individual must be working as a police officer for at least two to five years.
 The more successfully solved cases you have, the better your chances of becoming a private detective.